2007 Mogadishu TransAVIAexport Airlines Ilyushin Il-76 crash

-The 2007 TransAVIAexport Airlines Il-76 crash refers to an Ilyushin Il-76 cargo aircraft operated by that Belarusian airline that crashed in the outskirts of Mogadishu, Somalia, on 23 March 2007, during the Battle of Mogadishu.
+On 23 March 2007, a Belarusian Ilyushin Il-76 cargo aircraft operated by TransAVIAexport Airlines crashed in the outskirts of Mogadishu, Somalia, during the Battle of Mogadishu.
 The plane was carrying repair equipment and humanitarian aid.
 According to a spokesperson for the transport ministry of Belarus, the aircraft was shot down.
 However, the Somali government insisted that the crash was accidental.
 A crew of eleven on board the aircraft perished in the accident.

-Previous shootdown attempt of another company's aircraft
+Background

+Previous occurrence

 On 9 March 2007, a Transaviaexport Ilyushin Il-76TD, registration EW-78826, that was about to complete an Entebbe–Mogadishu flight carrying Ugandan peacekeepers and equipment, made a successful emergency landing at Mogadishu International Airport after having been struck by a rocket propelled grenade and catching fire on approach to the airport of destination.
 The rocket had apparently been fired from a boat while the plane passed over it at a height of 150 m.
-A crew of nine Belarusian were aboard the aircraft, along with six UPDF soldiers; all of them resulted unharmed.
-Islamist militia claimed the attack, saying that African Union peacekeepers were their target, as they were seen as invading troops; Somali officials denied such attack, and said the incident was due to the aircraft experiencing a technical failure.
+A crew of nine Belarusians were aboard the aircraft, along with six UPDF soldiers; all were unharmed.
+Islamist militia claimed the attack, saying that African Union peacekeepers were their target, as they were seen as invading troops; Somali officials denied any such attack, and said the incident was due to the aircraft experiencing a technical failure.

 There had been a report with unverified claims circulating on the internet stating that the aircraft had actually been carrying a secret load of infantry fighting vehicles for Ugandan troops.
 This report also claimed that these vehicles saved all occupants on board.

-Description of the accident
+Aircraft and crew

 The aircraft involved was an Ilyushin Il-76, a large Russian-built cargo aircraft.
 Registered as EW-78849, the Il-76 had been on a chartered cargo flight carrying equipment to Ugandan AMISOM peacekeepers in the Somali capital of Mogadishu.
 All of the crew members were Belarusian.
 Four of the personnel on board the accident aircraft were engineers who had worked on repairing another aircraft of the same type that had been the subject of an attempted shootdown 14 days earlier.
 Much of the equipment on board EW-78849 was for repairing the aircraft damaged earlier; the rest of the cargo was humanitarian aid.
 The first aircraft was still crippled at the departure time of EW-78849, and TransAVIAexport were considering whether to cannibalise it for re-usable parts.